ckormanyos/wide-integer/README.md

 sets the internal _limb_ _type_.
 The limb type must be unsigned and one of `std::uint8_t`, `std::uint16_t`, `std::uint32_t` or on some systems `std::uint64_t`.
-If the second template parameter `LimbType` is left blank, the default limb type is 32 bits in width and unsigned.
+If the second template parameter `LimbType` is left blank, the default limb type is thirty-two bits in width and unsigned.

 The complete template signature of the `uintwide_t` class is shown below.